-The state of automation and the emergence of “automation-first” software stacks
+The state of automation and “automation-first” tech stacks

 New research reveals how software impacts productivity and why more companies are adopting automation to do more, faster.